 Unilever Nigeria Plc. is incorporated in Nigeria as a public limited liability company under the Companies and Allied Matters Act 2020 (CAMA 2020) and is domiciled in Nigeria.
-The company's shares are listed on the Nigerian Exchange Ltd. (NGX).
+The parent company of Unilever Nigeria Plc is Unilever Overseas Holdings B.V which holds 75.97% of the share capital of the company.